 Sub - band coding, transform coding channel Vocoder, format Vocoder, ceptral Vocoder, LP Vocoders.

 Vector quantizer coders.

-- CO1.
+- Course Outcomes: At the end of the course student will be able to - CO1.
 Perform time and frequency domain text-to-speech synthesis. - CO2.
 Understand signal digitization and basic signal processing in time and frequency domains. - CO3.
 Do research in the emerging areas of speech processing.